ubuntu-mate/ubuntu-mate.org/_posts/2020-04-02-ubuntu-mate-focal.md

 organisation, but it's been a couple of years since it had a new release.
 The Solus Project gave me administrative access :trident: to the Brisk Menu repo and I've made a new release.
-Thanks to the efforts of a couple of Ubuntu MATE contributors, several bug :bug: fixes have landed too, which includes **resolving frequent crashers in Brisk Menu, preventing a scrollbar always appearing in the category column** of the menu and **silencing sounds firing as you rollover menu entries**.
+Thanks to the efforts of a couple of Ubuntu MATE contributors, several bug :bug: fixes have landed too, which includes **resolving frequent crashers :bomb in Brisk Menu, preventing a scrollbar always appearing in the category column** of the menu and **silencing sounds firing as you rollover menu entries**.

 ### MATE Panel